yandex-cloud/docs/en/data-transfer/operations/endpoint/target/kafka.md

    {% include [On premise Kafka UI](../../../../_includes/data-transfer/kafka-topic.md) %}

    {{ data-transfer-full-name }} supports CDC for transfers from {{ PG }}, {{ MG }}, and {{ MY }} databases to {{ KF }} and {{ yds-full-name }}.
 Data is sent to the target in Debezium format.
 For more information about CDC mode, see [Change data capture](../../../concepts/cdc.md).

+   * **Save tx order**: Do not split an event stream into independent queues by table.
+This setting is only compatible with the **Topic full name** setting.

 {% endlist %}